elifkinli/elifkinli.github.io/README.md

 	# elifkinli.github.io

-Elif Kinli
+	Elif Kinli's Personal Website
-Comp 20 - Assignment 1
-Creating a personal website only using HTML and CSS

-*The work has been correctly implemented to my knowledge.

-Hours spent on the website: 5 hours
+	Hours Spent : 5

-Thank you to Ogul Girgin and Jade Chan with their help on redirecting the page!
+	This project started as Comp 20 - Web Development's assignment where we were allowed to use only HTML and CSS.